nosas/blog/toonvision/classification/article.md

 ### Dataset considerations

-- Images are split into training, validation, and test sets: 40% training, 20% validation, and 40% test.
+- Images are split into training, validation, and test sets: 60% training, 20% validation, and 20% test
+    - There must be an equal part of Toons and Cogs in each set
+    - There must be an equal part of Cog suits in each set
 - Images of Toons and Cogs must be...
     - Taken at various distances from each street, not playground
     - Taken of the entity's front, back, and side